Lambda Upsilon Lambda: 21st century

-Throughout the 2000s, 2010s, and 2020s, in the current adelante (moving forward) phase of Latina Greek organizations, the fraternity expanded to more than thirty campuses in eleven states.
-Lambda Upsilon Lambda has increased its presence across the southeastern United States, with is the first Latino fraternity chartered on many campuses throughout the Mid-Atlantic region.
+Throughout the 2000s, 2010s, and 2020s, in the current adelante (moving forward) phase of Latino Greek organizations, the fraternity expanded to more than thirty campuses in eleven states.
+Lambda Upsilon Lambda has increased its presence across the southeastern United States, with it being the first Latino fraternity chartered on many campuses throughout the Mid-Atlantic region.
 It also established chapters in the southwest, with multiple chapters in Texas and California.

-In 2006, the James Madison University chapter hosted speaker Jaime Escalante, the subject of the 1988 film Stand and Deliver which was based on his work in the Los Angeles educational system..
+In 2006, the James Madison University chapter hosted speaker Jaime Escalante, the subject of the 1988 film Stand and Deliver which was based on his work in the Los Angeles educational system.

-In May 2018, the fraternity closed its Epsilon chapter on the campuses of the University at Buffalo and Buffalo State College for undisclosed reasons.
+In May 2018, the fraternity closed its Epsilon chapter on the campuses of the University at Buffalo and Buffalo State College for undisclosed reasons, although this decision was later reversed in 2024.

 On August 1, 2020, the seventh of the founding fathers of the fraternity, Edwin Rivera, died unexpectedly at the age of 59.
 On June 25, 2022, the 13th Founding Father of Lambda Upsilon Lambda, James Otto "Jim" Ziebell, died at the age of 67.